mbkoltai/ExaStoLog/doc/README.md

                           sensit_cutoff,plot_param_settings);
 ```

-The heatmap looks as the following (states are the same as on previous plot, but without renaming the subplots):
+The heatmap looks as the following (states are the same as on previous plot, without renaming the subplots):
 ![onedim_parscan_heatmap_states_sensitivity_EMT_cohen_ModNet_by_vars_cutoff0p1](./readmeplots/onedim_parscan_heatmap_states_sensitivity_EMT_cohen_ModNet_by_vars_cutoff0p1.png)

-The function has the following outputs (besides the plot itself):
+This function has the following outputs (besides the plot itself):
-- resp_coeff: local sensitivity matrix of model variables to transition rates
+- *resp_coeff*: local sensitivity (response coefficient) matrix of model variables to transition rates
-- scan_pars_sensit, scan_params_sensit_up_down: index of transition rates that where some model variable has a change in its value (or local sensitivity) above a certain threshold (in absolute value)
+- *scan_pars_sensit*, *scan_params_sensit_up_down*: index of transition rates where at least one model variable has a change in its value (or its local sensitivity's value is) above a certain threshold (in absolute value)

-Now we have the transition rates the model is (most) sensitive to and we can use only these for multidimensional parameter scanning and/or parameter fitting, which are more intensive calculations.
+Now we have the transition rates the model is (most) sensitive to and we can use (only) these for multidimensional parameter scanning and/or parameter fitting, which are more intensive calculations.

 <!---##################################################################--->
 <!---##################################################################--->